The go/no-go release meeting often starts with a reasonable goal: align the team before production.

 This is the most useful release question.
 If the team is leaning ship, what evidence would make them hold?
 If the team is leaning hold, what evidence would make shipping acceptable?

 This turns the meeting from debate into decision work.
-It also gives teams a concrete path when the answer is not obvious.
+It also gives teams a concrete path when the answer isn't obvious.

 The final output should be simple: ship, hold, or review.
 The note should include the main reasons, accepted risks, owners, and the evidence that would change the answer next time.

-Qualyn is built to make this repeatable by producing a release readiness verdict from the signals teams already have.
+Qualyn is built to make this repeatable by producing a release call from the signals teams already have.

 Key takeaways